minio/docs-vsphere/source/tutorials/deploy-minio-tenant.rst

 allocated to each MinIO pod after deploying the tenant by doing the following:

 1. Download and install the
-   :vmware-docs:`VMware Commandline Tools </7.0/vmware-vsphere-with-tanzu/GUID-0F6E45C4-3CB1-4562-9370-686668519FCA.html>`
+   :vmware-docs:`VMware Commandline Tools </7.0/vmware-vcenter-with-tanzu/GUID-0F6E45C4-3CB1-4562-9370-686668519FCA.html>`

 2. Use ``kubectl vsphere login`` to create a context for accessing the
    |vcf| cluster.

-   The vSphere user specified to the command *must* have permission to access and perform operations on the namespace in which the tenant is deployed.
-See :vmware-docs:`Connecting to vSphere with Tanzu Clusters </7.0/vmware-vsphere-with-tanzu/GUID-FBB9722C-1BB4-4CF2-AB4C-A3ADB5FCC971.html>` for more specific instructions.
+   The vCenter user specified to the command *must* have permission to access and perform operations on the namespace in which the tenant is deployed.
+See :vmware-docs:`Connecting to vCenter with Tanzu Clusters </7.0/vmware-vcenter-with-tanzu/GUID-FBB9722C-1BB4-4CF2-AB4C-A3ADB5FCC971.html>` for more specific instructions.

 3. Run the following command to modify the vCPU allocation for the tenant: